programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 df_rus = to_df(query_url_rus)
 ```

 Optional: You can use the `df.head()` function to take a look at the first five rows of the output dataframe from the above action.

 ```
 # If in Jupyter: Take a look at the first five rows of the retrieved dataframe for Ukraine
 df_ukr.head()

 # If you execute a .py file, add the print() function to see the first five rows
 print(df_ukr.head())
+```

-# You can also use the shape() function to see how many columns and rows there are in the dataframe.
+You can also use the shape() function to see how many columns and rows there are in the dataframe.
 Give it a try!
-```

 Now there are two dataframes: one for Ukraine and one for Russia.
 In either, there are three columns: date, station, and relative frequency of keyword mentions (from left to right).

 ## Clean Data for Further Use
+[EXPLAIN code with commentary before and after]

 ```
 # Rename the first column to something shorter for convenience
 df_ukr = df_ukr.rename(columns={df_ukr.columns[0]: "date_col"})